Kroonstad: General attractions

-Kroonstad is said to be one of the Free State's loveliest towns and lies on the banks of the Vals River, a tributary of the Vaal, roughly two hours' drive from Johannesburg.
-It is situated in an area characterised by open spaces and an abundant variety of vegetation that makes it particularly beautiful.
-Kroonstad is a quaint town that serves as a good stop over en route between Johannesburg and Bloemfontein, lying as it does at virtually the halfway mark.
+Kroonstad is located in the Free State and lies on the banks of the Vals River, a tributary of the Vaal, roughly two hours' drive from Johannesburg.
+It is situated in an area characterised by open spaces and varied vegetation.
+Kroonstad is situated en route between Johannesburg and Bloemfontein, located approximately halfway between the two cities.
 Kroonstad offers an array of activities that include flea markets, a tea garden, fishing on the Vals River or at the Bloemhoek Dam, walking trails and lion tours and lion and tiger interaction at Boskoppie Lion and Tiger park.
 Today, as an important administrative, agricultural and educational centre, Kroonstad still boasts much of the inherent rugged beauty which led the Voortrekkers to establish the town where they did.

 Sporting facilities of all kinds are well catered for, notably for jukskei, an Afrikaner folk sport.
 The headquarters of the SA Jukskei Council has been established here since 1951.
 The city is rich in historical sights; several historic buildings and statues, a former concentration camp, the Sarel Cilliers Museum (although currently inactive) and other places of national interest can be found here.
 Kroonstad is an important agricultural service centre in the Free State with a predominantly agricultural-orientated economy served by a modern toll-road.
 This brings the PWV Region within two hours drive from Kroonstad as well as being accessible from the North West, Bloemfontein and the Eastern Free State.

 In July 2022 Kroonstad was announced as the winner in the Kwêla Dorp Van Die Jaar competition.